dguo/sunrise-sunset-js/README.md

 Type: `string | null`\
 Default: `current date (according to the API)`

-Pass this to get the info for a different date.
+Pass this to get the info for a particular date.
 The value should be in a `YYYY-MM-DD` format.

 ##### formatted